horsemaker/neogcamp-levelZero-only-concepts/lecture-4-getting started with CSS3/README.md

 <p>&nbsp;</p>

 # OVERRIDING CSS
-If a property is defined twice, the latest property is applied to the element
+If a property is defined twice, then the latest property is applied to the element

 Example :